 Note: Registered axis tags are identified using lower-case tags, whereas custom axes should be given upper-case tags.
 Note that font designers aren't forced follow this practice in any way, and some won't.
 The important takeaway here is that axis tags are case-sensitive.

-Warning: In order to use variable fonts on your operating system, you need to make sure that it is up to date.
+Warning: In order to use variable fonts, you need to make sure that your operating system is up to date.
 For example Linux OSes need the latest Linux Freetype version, and macOS prior to 10.13 does not support variable fonts.
 If your operating system is not up to date, you will not be able to use variable fonts in web pages or the Firefox Developer Tools.

 Working with Variable fonts in the Font Editor